 The building condition rating for Elizabeth Community School ranks as "good" compared to other Division buildings.
+The limitations of the facility, its age and deteriorated condition and its health and safety risk have elevated the priority of its replacement/modernization.
 According to the last review of building condition, requirements are as follows:

 ...there are gym roof leak issues, and concern was raised regarding cracks observed in the glulam beam structure.
-Also, visible water stains down the interior face of gym concrete block walls and in some locations into the beam support pocket.
+Also, visible water stains down the interior face of gym concrete block walls an,d in some locations, into the beam support pocket.
 The gym is relatively small but does have a storage room attached.
 It is noted that there are classroom heating issues that may be partly due to shared thermostats.
 Within the school, municipal water is provided but not used for drinking; plumbing fixture staining is apparent due to water composition.
 The commercial kitchen dishwasher has a canopy to collect steam but does not exhaust.
 On the school grounds, gophers are a problem throughout the property; gopher eradication is currently underway.
 Moreover, the school's parking lot is gravel and would benefit greatly if paved, along with the concrete flatwork at the main entrance needs replacement.
-In classrooms, smartboard installations would benefit from cable management accessories, as several loose cords are hanging which can be hazardous.
+In classrooms, smartboard installations would benefit from cable management accessories, as several loose cords are hangin,g which can be hazardous.
 Last, the former septic discharge north of the school property should be decommissioned entirely, and maintenance would benefit from a complete Building Management System.

-Since the 2018 report, completed building improvements include: roof replacement, fire system upgraded, security system upgrade, front reception area upgraded, gym floor was refinished, gym doors replaced, LED lighting upgraded, the surveillance system upgraded, the entrance to the bathroom was relocated, a rooftop unit (HVAC) was repaired, and a replacement design study was conducted for the rooftop unit.
+Since the 2018 report, completed building improvements include: roof replacement, fire system upgraded, security system upgraded, front reception area upgraded, gym floor was refinished, gym doors replaced, LED lighting upgraded, the surveillance system upgraded, and the entrance to the bathroom was relocated, a rooftop unit (HVAC) was repaired, and a replacement design study was conducted for the rooftop unit.
 In 2024, there was a total replacement of the gymnasium rooftop, which will eliminate the issue of water draining into the gymnasium.

-Note: The glulam beams in the gymnasium have further deteriorated since an Engineer's report in 2017, which recommended monitoring for further degradation.
-An inspection of the beams conducted in 2024 identified a need to conduct a closer examination to determine the structural integrity of the beams.
-Depending upon the results of the structural review, major repair work may be required.
+Note: In terms of health and safety priorities, the gymnasium's glulam beams have further deteriorated since an Engineer's report in 2017 recommended monitoring for further degradation.
+An inspection of the beams conducted in 2024 identified a need to conduct a closer examination to determine their structural integrity.
+Depending upon the results of the structural review, major structural repair work/gymnasium rebuild may be required.